Mandeville Verdict is in....

 I feel that this is good and bad for us.
 This guy was a repeat offender, the only real reason he went down was this.
 Being that I've been hit several times ( I think 7 at last count) by cars I feel the pain, not counting all the attacks like things being thrown at me etc. But on the other side of the coin I see that we're adversarial (sp?) with this guy and motorists on a general level.
 I 've been in countless group rides where a motorist gets thier car damaged or they get beat up needlessly.
 I doubt that we'll see more freindly conditions for us out there, keep riding safe, but keep riding.

-responding to a comment by DJwheels
+comment by DJwheels

 11.5.09 - 9:27 am